 What Questions do I ask to make sure my Brace provider is an Orthodontist?

-Firstly you may question them about their training, experience and qualifications and if they have completed a full-time 3 years postgraduate training program in Orthodontics and not a short weekend course or night-time course is not a specialist Orthodontist.
+You can ask about their training, experience and qualifications.
+Have they completed a full-time 3-year postgraduate training program in Orthodontics?
+Someone who has completed a short weekend course or night-time course is not a specialist Orthodontist.

-Ask if you brace provider provides other treatments ie fillings, crowns, extractions and dentures as well as Orthodontics…?
-If they do they are Dentists as Orthodontists only provide Orthodontics.
-You can also check if their name is on the Orthodontic Specialist Register for a list of registered specialist Orthodontists entitled to practise as Dental Specialist in Ireland.
+Does your brace provider offer other treatments such as fillings, crowns, extractions and dentures as well as orthodontics…?
+If so, they would be a General Dentist, as Orthodontists only provide orthodontic treatment.
+You can also check the Orthodontic Specialist Register for a list of registered specialist Orthodontists entitled to practise as Dental Specialist in Ireland.
 Check the Specialist Register